-- 1. Six programs include zero courses for research.
+- Six programs include zero courses for research.
 These are: Comparative Literature, Applied Linguistics and Translation, Arabic Language and Literature, Criminal Law, Intellectual Property and Innovation Management, and Islamic Thought and Comparative Religions. - 2.
-Islamic Finance program includes one required scientific research course of 2 credit hours. - 3.
-Sixteen programs include one 3 credit hour required course.
-These include: Cinema and TV, Migration and Refugees, Financial and Banking Economics, Economic Policy Management, Planning and Political Development, Private Law, International Law and Human Rights, Public Law, Tax Disputes, Psychological and Educational Counseling, History, Business Intelligence and Data Analytics, Women's Studies, Accounting, Finance, and Geomatics. - 4.
-Two courses include two 4 hour required research courses.
+Islamic Finance program includes one required scientific research course of 2 credit hours. - Sixteen programs include one 3 credit hour required course.
+These include: Cinema and TV, Migration and Refugees, Financial and Banking Economics, Economic Policy Management, Planning and Political Development, Private Law, International Law and Human Rights, Public Law, Tax Disputes, Psychological and Educational Counseling, History, Business Intelligence and Data Analytics, Women's Studies, Accounting, Finance, and Geomatics. - Two courses include two 4 hour required research courses.
 These include: Business Administration and Educational Administration. - Eight programs include two 6 credit hour required courses including: Physical Education, Public Relations, Gifted Education, Methods of Teaching Mathematics, Methods of Teaching Sciences, Methods of Teaching English Language, Sports Management, and Curricula and Teaching Methods. - 6.
-Two programs include scientific research integrated in a 3credit hour required course, these are Fiqh and Legislation, and Usul al-Fiqh.
-Having research principles and methods integrated in another course and not being taught as a separate and specialized course does not assure that students receive what they need to gain the necessary skills of research. - 7.
-In some scientific research courses, the topic is taught as "Research Methodology", while for other courses it is taught in a specialized way as research methods for economics, international relations, developmental studies, or psychological counseling based on the topic of the program.
+Two programs include scientific research integrated in a 3-credit hour required course, these are Fiqh and Legislation, and Usul al-Fiqh.
+Having research principles and methods integrated in another course and not being taught as a separate and specialized course does not assure that students receive what they need to gain the necessary skills of research.

+- 7. In some scientific research courses, the topic is taught as "Research Methodology", while for other courses it is taught in a specialized way as research methods for economics, international relations, developmental studies, or psychological counseling based on the topic of the program.
 An issue that can arise in courses like these is teachers changing the course to discussion sessions on the specialization of the course instead of teaching research methods.
 The role of the faculty of graduate studies is to control course plans and assure teacher commitment to the plan. - 8.
-Some programs include both a separate scientific research course and also a 1 credit hour specialized course for the graduation project which includes assigning supervisors for students enrolled in it and faculty sessions are held to discuss graduation projects at the end of the semester which is good practice for students.

-9. 2/3 of the programs have one or two required courses for scientific research.
-The problem is in the other programs with no research courses.
+Some programs include both a separate scientific research course and also a 1 credit hour specialized course for the graduation project which includes assigning supervisors for students enrolled in it and faculty sessions are held to discuss graduation projects at the end of the semester which is good practice for students. - 2/3 of the programs have one or two required courses for scientific research.
+The problem is in the other programs with no research courses. - 10.
+Nine programs mention "methods of statistical analysis" or "quantitative analysis" along with scientific research in the course name or in a separate name.
+Therefore, if there is no leeway or no demanding need for dedicating a course for them as in humanitarian, literature or religious specializations, at least allocating a unit or chapter within the courses of research to provide students with the basics of statistical research and quantitative analysis.